 MEMBERSHIP AND REGISTRATION ADD ON

 Surfing Australia made it easy for parents registering their kids to become donors by placing an ask on their registration form payment page.
-As they were already in the process of a transaction, a couple of simple clicks of the mouse allow them to add a donation and agree to any terms and conditions.
 Adding a short, motivating story to accompany the tick box gives the members an emotional reason to donate.

 We encourage all of our projects to include this add on and accompanying short story to their membership or registration forms, as this removes many of the usual steps a donor must take to make a donation.
 Using your existing technology and payment platforms also requires very minimal time and effort to implement.
 Why not try this on your membership or registration form today?
 If you need help, contact your SPM for advice.

 A PERSONAL ASK